tdixon97/reboost/docs/source/manual/hpge.rst

-It is necessary to chose a function to perform this step grouping, this function must take in the *remage* output table and return a table where all the input arrays are converted to ``LGDO.VectorOfVectors`` with a jagged structure.
+It is necessary to chose a function to perform this step grouping, this function must take in the *remage* output table and return a table where all the input arrays are converted to :class:`LGDO.VectorOfVectors` with a jagged structure.
 In the expression of the function *stp* is an alias for the input *remage* Table.
-This then must return the original LH5 table with the same fields as above restructured so each field is a ``VectorOfVectors``.
+This then must return the original LH5 table with the same fields as above restructured so each field is a :class:`VectorOfVectors`.
 In addition a ``global_evtid`` field is adding which represents the index of the event over all input files.

 Next a set of operations can be specified, these can perform any operation that doesn't change the length of the data.
 They can be either basic numerical operations